JRF-tw/taiwan-crpd-parallel-report-2017-en/article-25.md

 ### Unfriendly Medical Services Prevents PWDs from Using Medical Resources (Response to Paragraphs 190, 211, and 212 in the State Report)

 <ol start="190">
   <li>Seeking Medical Treatment: The State has yet to mandate barrier-free accessibility for regular medical clinics.
 There are often steps to the entrance of many clinics and narrow spaces in clinics.
 Treatment tables also tend to have limited flexibility for adjustment.
-Article 24 of the People with Disabilities Rights Protection Act demands that each county and municipality designate special clinics for PWDs based on the population of PWDs and their needs.
-However, only dental services have currently reached the target of having at least one special clinic per county or municipality.</li>
+Article 24 of the <em>People with Disabilities Rights Protection Act</em> demands that each county and municipality designate special clinics for PWDs based on the population of PWDs and their needs.
+However, only dental services have currently reached the target of having at least one special clinic per county or municipality.<sup>10</sup></li>

   <li>Consultation: Despite the fact that the “Regulation for Managing Special Medical Consultations for Persons with Disabilities Regulation” stipulates that hospitals need to establish procedures that are convenient for PWDs to access, but medical personnel are insufficiently familiar with the uniqueness and variety of disabilities.
 Moreover, the medical conditions of PWDs are often complex: They often need to attend several consultations in one visit, and do not have the physical stamina to bear long periods of waiting.
 There should be the provision of friendlier consultation processes for persons with severe disabilities.
 For example, there should be the provision of more convenient procedures for follow-up visits by PWDs who require life-support systems twenty-four hours a day.
 Additionally, most clinics only have one waiting room.
 During crowded periods, this situation can intensify anxieties among persons with emotional disabilities, while raising the risk of secondary infection among PWDs weakened by illness and already at risk of infection (especially children).
 Such PWDs often see their medical conditions worsen as they are unable to successfully seek treatment.</li>